 It is called impasto.
 I smile when I say the word – or hear it – because it sounds edible, like pesto and pasta.
 And to me, it is delicious to the eye and the hand, and aromatic for those who spend their days and nights inhaling it.

 Impasto is a layering of paint applied thickly, a creation of surfaces that take their time as they are built: One is strewn, dribbled or slathered over another.
-It is this thickness, its sculptural quality as it moves outward from the surface of canvas, that serves the composition.
+It is this thickness, its sculptural quality as it moves outward from the surface of the canvas, that so subtly or strikingly serves the composition.

 I am a fan of impasto.

 Impasto does not enhance every image.
 There are those paintings and those materials, surfaces and subjects where it has no place and makes no sense.
 Instead, there are many fine layers on the linen or canvas, yet you are unaware of the process and how painstakingly it has been applied — gesso, oil, sanding, oil, glazing.
 I am glossing over the work involved.
 Nonetheless, this is part of the genius of the Flemish and Italian artists whose jewel-like masterpieces continue to awe; the naked eye may never know the layers that form their matte finish.
 We perceive the glowing result, and it pleases us.

 Yet impasto can serve the ideal flowering of both action and medium; abstract expressionism is all about action and gesture and the joy of paint — it is a celebration of impasto and its rougher, less precious, more spontaneous, more visible, more strident insistence that the viewer participate in its rhythms and structure.
 We may not realize that we are being teased and provoked, manipulated by method and material to gain easier access to the emotion the work both inspires and suggests.
 Impasto is a sly invitation to feel — roughly, audaciously, ardently.